A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Tight-Bound Characterization and Jensen-Limit Synonymous RDP Relaxation

 in which $\lambda$ denotes the Lagrange multiplier.

 By incorporating the analysis result of synonymous likelihood optimization from Lemma~\ref{ENLSL}, the above optimization objective can be further expressed as

-in which $\lambda_d^* = (\lambda + 1) \cdot \lambda_d'$, $\lambda_p^* = \lambda + 1$ denotes the Lagrange multipliers for the expected distortion term and the distribution divergence term, respectively.
-Therefore, the parameter optimization of the synonymous mapping and de-mapping in the synonymous source codec can be reformulated as the minimization of a rate-distortion-perception tradeoff.
+{ In this form, although the reconstruction-related term and the KL-related term are included in the same synonymous constraint and do not admit independent linear tradeoff multipliers, their internal balance is not absent: under the Gaussian conditional likelihood, the reconstruction-related component is controlled by the likelihood scale \(1/(2\sigma^2)\) inside the exponential weight of the logarithmic-moment term \(d_{1,\Delta}\).
+Therefore, changing \(\sigma^2\), when treated as a modeling hyperparameter, changes the nonlinear internal balance between reconstruction fidelity and distributional consistency.} To this end, the parameter optimization of the synonymous mapping and de-mapping in the synonymous source codec can be reformulated as the minimization of a tradeoff { between the tight synonymous reconstruction constraint and the synonymous coding rates}.

 Furthermore, the synonymous coding rate term can be analyzed as follows:

 in which step $(\mathrm{a})$ is realized by a deterministic synonymous source decoder (i.e., the generative model), which maps the latent representation synset $\tilde{\boldsymbol{\mathcal{Y}}}$ to the reconstructed synset $\tilde{\boldsymbol{\mathcal{X}}}$; step $(\mathrm{b})$ is realized by a deterministic synonymous source codec (i.e., the inference and generative models), establishing a deterministic mapping from any input $\boldsymbol{x}$ to the reconstructed synset $\hat{\boldsymbol{\mathcal{X}}}$; and step $(\mathrm{c})$ follows directly from the definition of the single-side semantic mutual information in the theorem.
 When the synonymous source codec is optimized to the ideal approximation, semantic lossless source coding is achieved, and $I(\boldsymbol{X}; \hat{\tilde{\boldsymbol{X}}}) = H_s(\tilde{\boldsymbol{X}})$.